-The Sunday following Mother’s Day is Flower Day at Eastern Market, and this is the market’s busiest weekend of the year.
-Upwards of 200,000 people from all over the state and region flock to Eastern Market for this annual ushering in of spring, when 15 acres of space is covered with every possible variety of flowers, trees and shrubs, including jasmine, daisies, lilac bushes, succulents and dozens of roses.
+The Sunday following Mother’s Day is Eastern Market Flower Day, and this is the market’s busiest weekend of the year.
+Upwards of 200,000 people from all over the state and region flock to the market for this annual ushering in of spring, when 15 acres of space is covered with every possible variety of flowers, trees and shrubs, including jasmine, daisies, lilac bushes, succulents and dozens of roses.

 Shedding Light on Shed 5

 Be sure to stop at Shed 5.
 It just reopened after a $8.5 million renovation.
 And marketgoers tell us they love it.
 For one thing, it has heated cement floors — and let’s face it, early spring mornings in Michigan can be on the chilly side.
 The shed’s other standout is the fully equipped community kitchen.
 It’s our very own food incubator/rentable test kitchen for wanna-be chefs and restaurateurs.
 Watch them saute, bake and broil, and then hopefully be one of the first to taste the what’s-coming-next to Detroit’s hot food scene.

 In the last few years, the market has become a hotbed for Detroit’s thriving art scene.
 The Market District is now the home of internationally renowned galleries, studios and large-scale art events.
 Inner State Gallery has cemented itself as the premier contemporary art gallery in Detroit, having gained international fame over the years through its time-released, limited-edition-art e-commerce store 1xRUN.
 The store has spearheaded multiple major public mural projects in the city, and partners on street art events with other galleries in Los Angeles, Hawaii and Japan.
 Inner State is the home base for 1xRUN operations as well as a gallery space where respected local and international artists show in solo and group exhibitions.